 This document represents preferred practice on how the relevant clauses of the accreditation standards might be applied in the context of the subject matter of this document.
-The approaches taken are not mandatory and are for the guidance calibration laboratories.
+The approaches taken are not mandatory and are for the guidance of calibration laboratories.
 The document has been produced as a means of promoting a consistent approach to laboratory accreditation.

 No representation is made nor warranty given that this document or the information contained in it will be suitable for any particular purpose.
-In no event shall EURAMET, the authors or anyone else involved in the creation of the document be liable for any damages whatsoever including, without limitation, damages for loss of business profits, business interruption, loss of business information or other pecuniary loss arising out of the use of the information contained herein.
+In no event shall EURAMET, the authors or anyone else involved in the creation of the document be liable for any damages whatsoever arising out of the use of the information contained herein.